ideal-tekno-solusi/inventory-be/README.md

 - [ ] implement swagger

 # note
-- after edit query in database/postgresql/query.sql, dont forget to run `sqlc generate`
+- to run this project in debug with profile staging, use `mvn spring-boot:run -Dspring-boot.run.profiles=staging`
-- this project is made without minding it's securities, this project solely for POC of how fully build enterprise software works internally
+- params for using other profile is different whe running on terminal and in vscode, please be aware